I have long yearned for a true fall day, filled with activities that match a harvest spirit. Enter: Elegant Farmer.

 Our Elegant Farmer Experience

-Chad and I went to The Elegant Farmer with our Colorado transplant friend (also of Seven D.’s of Texas Trivia fame) Haley, and we got our fill of the Fall Experience.
-We arrived on a Sunday morning by 10 a.m., and it was already busy; luckily, we nabbed a great parking spot before the parking lot filled up shortly after.
+Chad and I went to The Elegant Farmer with our Colorado transplant friend (also of Seven D.’s of Texas Trivia fame) Haley.
+In doing so, we got our fill of the Fall Experience.
+We arrived on a Sunday morning by 10 a.m., and it was already busy.
+Luckily, we nabbed a great parking spot before the parking lot filled up shortly after.

 First, we went dizzy inside the store, walking a few laps around and trying to take in all the new-to-us products.
 I was dazzled by the giant sugar cookies and enticed by the sugary smells of the bakery.
 We walked away with the famous Apple Pie Baked in a Paper Bag, plus a package of their apple cider donuts (both were DELICIOUS.
 If I had to choose, the donuts were my favorite!).